sniper-panda/sniper-panda/README.md

 👋 This is @sniper-panda, a loyal COD enthusiast who has slowly but surely grown to accept CODM to be good fun as well.

-👀 I’m interested in FullStack Development, Leveraging AI and ML for Practical Purposes, intrigue into Product Management, Travel and Food.
+👀 I’m interested in FullStack Development, Data Structures and Algorithmic Challenges, Leveraging AI and ML for Practical Purposes, intrigue into Product Management, Travel and Food.

 🌱 A lifelong learner, with a voracity to read.
 Although currently hooked onto Designing and Building Web-Applications from Scratch.